 Postnasal drainage (down the back of the throat)

-The symptoms of sinusitis may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of sinusitis may look like other conditions or medical problems.
+Always see your child's health care provider for a diagnosis.

-Generally, your child's physician can diagnose sinusitis based on your child's symptoms and physical examination.
-In some cases additional tests may be performed to confirm the diagnosis.
+Generally, your child's health care provider can diagnose sinusitis based on your child's symptoms and physical exam.
+In some cases other tests may be done to confirm the diagnosis.
 These may include:

 Sinus X-rays.
 Diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
 (X-rays are not typically used, but may help assist in the diagnosis.)

 Computed tomography (also called CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
-CT scans are more detailed than general X-rays.
+An imaging method that uses X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.

 Cultures from the sinuses.
-Laboratory tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.
+Lab tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.